ChungBIOS/chungOS/ideas.md

-If you don't have time to do it, then it's not important Money is a tool
+If you don't have time to do it, then it's not important <br/>
+Money is a tool <br/>
+Mistakes are great - they teach us lessons <br/>